quic/cloud-ai-sdk-pages/docs/Getting-Started/Model-Architecture-Support/Large-Language-Models/llm.md

 ### Compile the Model

 Following is a sample compile script using `qaic-exec`.
 Compilation uses the [Network Specialization](#network-specialization) and [Custom I/O](#custom-io) features.
-Two data precision formats - FP16 or MX6, are recommended.
-[MX6](https://arxiv.org/abs/2302.08007) enables lower bit-width arithmetic operations and smaller memory footprint.
+Two data precision formats - FP16 or MX6 (Shared Micro-exponents), are recommended.
+[MX6](https://arxiv.org/abs/2302.08007) enables smaller memory footprint by storing the model weights in MX6 (uses 6 bits vs 16 bits for FP16).
 MX6 will help developers run models on Cloud AI 100 SKUs in scenarios where FP16 exceeds the memory footprint and hence, cannot be used.

     ```
     #!/bin/bash